-If you are in any doubt about your own citizenship or that of any other owner of the ship please obtain advice from the Guernsey Border Agency.
+If you are in any doubt about your own citizenship or that of any other owner of the ship, please obtain advice from the Guernsey Border Agency.

-For the purposes of registering a ship, it means living and sleeping in the Bailiwick for a significant part of the year.
 A person may be considered ordinarily resident if they live for a period of, or periods, which collectively amount to 185 days or more in a twelve-month period.
-If you are resident in the Bailiwick for tax purposes, you will generally be regarded as resident for the purpose of registration.
+If you are resident in the Bailiwick for tax purposes, you will be regarded as resident for the purpose of registration.

 Ships cannot be on more than one part of the Register at any one time.
 If you have full British registration, it is to your advantage to keep your ship registered on that Part rather than transfer it to the SSR.
 If you wish to transfer from one Part of the Register to another, it will be necessary to close the ship's current registration before the transfer can be made.
-If the ship is registered on the full register at a port in the United Kingdom or the Channel Islands, you may apply to register under the SSR.
-However, if there is recorded a mortgage or sale affecting the ship or a share in the ship the Part 1 registry will not be closed and the application will not be proceeded with.

-Where the applicant's name and the name of the owner on the Part I register differ, the applicant will have to provide a statement of entitlement signed by the present beneficial owner(s), and satisfactory evidence (e.g. bills of sale or a receipted invoice) of ownership.
+If the ship is registered on the full register at a port in the United Kingdom or the Channel Islands you may apply to register under the SSR.
+However, if there is recorded a mortgage or sale affecting the ship or a share in the ship the Part I registry will not be closed and the application will not be proceeded with.
+Where the applicant's name and the name of the owner on the Part I register differ, the applicant will have to provide a statement of entitlement signed by the present beneficial owner(s), and satisfactory evidence (e.g., bills of sale or a receipted invoice) of ownership.